ljkrajewski/textgen-code/tests/integration.md

-Certainly!
 Integration tests focus on ensuring that different parts of a system work together correctly.
 Here are three specific examples of integration tests for correctness:

 1. **Example: User Authentication in a Web Application**
    - **Description**: Test the interaction between the frontend and backend components for user authentication.